Chair of Trustees and North East England representative

 In April 2008 Dorothy was co-opted as Scottish Representative and Trustee and at the AGM in November 2009 was elected national chair.
 At the AGM in September 2011 she stood down having overseen the development, and publication, of Early Education’s current governance document.

 Sharon Hogan has been Headteacher at Midland Road Nursery School since January 2012.
-Currently she is currently Acting Executive Headteacher of Midland Road, Strong Close and from September 2018 Abbey Green Nursery Schools in Bradford.
+Currently she is currently Acting Executive Headteacher of Midland Road, Strong Close and Abbey Green Nursery Schools in Bradford.
 Previously she has been Head of Centre at Canterbury Nursery School and Centre for Children and Families in Bradford following which she was a School Improvement Partner/Early Years Adviser in Leeds and Head of Centre at Early Excellence in Huddersfield.
 She has contributed to a number of early years articles and publications and is a National Leader of Education.